-Join Ryan Kittleson for an in-depth discussion in this video Sculpting small details, part of Sculpting Portraits in ZBrush.
+Join Ryan Kittleson for an in-depth discussion in this video Sculpting small details, part of ZBrush: Sculpting Portraits.

 - Usually when you sculpt,…it’s a good idea to start with the big shapes, like we did.…Like when we sculpted the forehead,…and the nose, and the chin.…And then we moved on to the medium shapes,…like the wings of the nose, and the bags under the eyes,…and the cleft in the chin.…Before we get into the fine wrinkles and the pores,…let's spend some times on those shapes that are small,…but not quite so small as pores.…Like little tiny shapes inside the eye here,…or little tiny folds in the skin underneath the lips.…Ok, so back in Zbrush.…Every person has different amounts of detail on their face.…